labaxter/sys-sigaction/README.md

 You may distribute under the terms of either the GNU General Public License or the Artistic License, as specified in the Perl README file,

+# CO-MAINTAINER WANTED

+I'm not programming in perl professionally any more, and I have not for some time.
+I would welcome a co-maintainer for this module.

+Contact me if interested.